spelunky-fyi/overlunky/README.md

   - **F11**: Hide overlay

 Check `Spelunky 2/hotkeys.ini` after running Overlunky to change shortcut keys and check `Spelunky 2/entities.txt` for a list of numerical entity IDs.

-## Usage
-**[Download the latest release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract anywhere.
-Run the program, leave it running and then start your game, or the other way around!
-Overlunky doesn't do any permanent changes to your game, it only exists when you run it.

 ## Troubleshooting
   - If your game crashes when launching Overlunky or it just closes and you don't ever see the overlay in game: